 - Provide information which is relevant and appropriate to the age and maturity of the pupils.

-- Develop resilience, to know how and when to ask for help, and to know where to access support.
+- Develop resilience, to know how and when to ask for help, and to know where to access support or advice.

 - Develop personal attributes including kindness, integrity, generosity and honesty.